mayaanne/foundations/sprint-4/kata-files/kata-super-fizzbuzz.md

 ## Reflection
 Navigate to your `my-reflections-sprint-4` file.
 Answer the following questions:
 1. What was the most challenging part of Super FizzBuzz for you?
-2. Did you find your pseudocode helpful during this kata?
+2. How did you find using pseudocode during this kata?